 With a little imagination, however, a piece of equipment like this need not be thrown away!
 It has a solid wooden case and can be made to look quite decorative.
 Take it all apart, remove the insides, and it then has the potential to become something unique!

 One guy specialises in transforming waste items into Nixie clocks.
 He collects old and unwanted equipment, takes it all apart, adds in Nixie tubes and rebuilds the item to create clocks that are completely out of the ordinary.
-He started in February 2014 by making Nixie clocks out of bits and bobs that are thrown away and of no use to anyone.
+He started in February 2014 by making Nixie clocks out of bits and bobs that are of no use to anyone.

 The little voltmeter in these pictures turned out to look like this when the project was completed.
 You can still see the original Voltmeter, but it now has a new purpose as a clock!
 A lot of the old equipment collected was made before plastic was available, so the clocks are made in the same manner as these old inventions that were only constructed from brass, wood and copper.
 The decorative items added to the clock are again all recycled parts; bits of old mantle clocks or scavenged copper piping.